HynDuf/d2l-mxnet-exercises/README.md

 # Dive into Deep Learning - MXNet version - Exercises solutions

-Exercises' solutions of the book Dive Into Deep Learning (mxnet version)
+Exercises' solutions of the book Dive Into Deep Learning (MXNet version)

 ## Status